Diocese of Metuchen: 2010 to 2020

 In July 2018, former priest Robert Ciolek, in an interview with the New York Times, accused McCarrick of sexually molesting him in the 1980s when Clolek was a seminarian and McCarrick was bishop of Metuchen.
 McCarrick had been removed from ministry in June 2018 when the Archdiocese of New York determined that an accusation of him sexually abusing a 16-year-old boy 50 years earlier was credible.
 It was revealed that in 2005 and 2007, the Diocese of Metuchen, along with the Archdiocese of Newark, secretly paid financial settlements to Clolek and another priest abused by McCarrick.

 In September 2018, the United States Conference of Catholic Bishops announced an investigation of sexual abuse in the Diocese of Metuchen along with the other New Jersey dioceses.
 It was widely assumed that the McCarrick allegations had triggered this move by the bishops.
 McCarrick, already removed from ministry, was laicized in 2019.
 In February 2019, the diocese released a list of 11 clergy with credible accusations of sexual abuse against minors.
 These clergy had been reported to law enforcement agencies.

-In December 2019, the New Jersey Legislature passed a law allowing a two-year legal lookback window, enabling sexual abuse lawsuits that were previously barred by the statute of limitations.
-That same month, James Grein, a New York resident, sued the diocese.
-He claimed McCarrick started abusing him as a minor when McCarrick was a priest in New York.
-As an adult, Grein later moved to the Diocese of Metuchen, where he alleged that McCarrick resumed the abuse.
-Grien accused the diocese of committing gross negligence.
+Thomas Ganley, the parochial vicar at St. Philip and St. James Parishes, pleaded guilty to sexual assault in April 2019 and was sentenced to four years in prison in August of that year.He had sexually assaulted a 16-year-old girl during the 1990s when he was a pastor at Saint Cecelia Church in Woodbridge.In December 2019, the New Jersey Legislature passed a law allowing a two-year legal lookback window, enabling sexual abuse lawsuits that were previously barred by the statute of limitations.

 2020 to present

-In 2020, the diocese updated its list of accused clergy to add seven more names.
-In July 2020, an anonymous man sued the diocese, claiming he had been sexually abused by McCarrick.
-The plaintiff, then a student with the Archdiocese of Newark, maintained that McCarrick started abusing him when he was 14 in 1982 with the assistance of other priests.
-The plaintiff revealed that the Diocese of Metuchen owned a beach house in Sea Girt on the Jersey Shore where McCarrick and other priests engaged in “open and obvious criminal sexual conduct”.
-The diocese allegedly covered up this illegal activities.
-The lawsuit stated that boys were assigned different rooms in the house and paired with adult clergymen.
-The plaintiff also named three other diocesan priests as sexual abusers.
-The diocese in 1988 sold the beach house to the Archdiocese of Newark.
+In 2020, the diocese updated its list of accused clergy to add seven more names.Axel Palomares, a Spanish teacher and girls' soccer coach at St. Thomas Aquinas High School, was arrested in May 2025.
+He was charged with creating and possessing child sexual abuse material, child endangerment, and invasion of privacy.
+Palomares had been secretly photographing children in underwear at the high school and in local mall restrooms between 2022 and 2025.